19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 1/Alarm.md

 | Range    | Touch                                                                 |
 | Domains  | [Air](../../Spell%20Domains/Air.md)                                   |

-You can touch one object, creature, or create a 15 foot [Aura](../../Areas%20of%20Effect/Aura.md) for the duration.
+You can touch one target, or designate an [Area](../../Areas%20of%20Effect/Area.md) that is roughly a 30 foot cube.

-If a creature enters the aura or touches the object, then a magical alarm with a noise of your choosing goes off in your head.
+If a creature enters the area or touches the target, then a magical alarm with a noise of your choosing goes off in your head.
 The spell then ends.

 You can choose creatures for this alarm to ignore as part of the casting.

 ---
-*Upcast: The area increases by 30 feet per spell level.*
+*Upcast: Affects up to 1 additional target per spell level.*